Bones (bull): Betting events

 An event between Bones and J.B.
 Mauney on February 13, 2009, was billed as the best bull against the best bull rider.
 Tom Teague claimed that "no cowboy wearing spurs could stay on his star bull for the eight-second count", resulting in extensive comments from fans and stock contractors on the PBR site.
 The event took place that night as part of the PBR Express Classic event at the Ford Center, now known as Chesapeake Energy Arena, in Oklahoma City, Oklahoma.
-Teague pitted his unridden bull Bones head to head against the current world standings leader and 2013 world champion with a prize of $20,000.
+Teague pitted his unridden bull Bones head to head against the current world standings leader and future PBR world champion with a prize of $20,000.
 Bones had been 13–0 on the BFTS circuit so far.
 Bones had bucked off, or "dusted", both McBride and 2002 World Champion Ednei Caminhas twice.
 He had dusted Marchi three times, and the last time, Marchi lost the opportunity to win $20,000; Teague bet that much against Marchi.
 Since Mauney was the world standings leader, he felt "slighted" that he was not offered an opportunity at Bones when Marchi got two.
 When Marchi fell the third time, Mauney asked Teague for a turn.
 Mauney would earn $20,000 if he became the first to make a successful eight-second qualifying ride on Bones, while Teague bet he would hit the dust in four seconds.
 Mauney succeeded.
 He rode Bones for a qualifying time and scored 93.5 points out of a maximum of 100.
 Although there was a great deal of hype about the event that weekend, Mauney stated that he just did what he did with every bull, "kept my hand shut and held on".
 Teague said he was happy to see Mauney prove why he is the number one bull rider in the world.
 That score of 93.5 points became the highest-combined score of Bones' career.